LatentMan: Generating Consistent Animated Characters using Image Diffusion Models: Experiments

 \subsection{Qualitative Results}

 \textbf{Zero-Shot Comparison} \Cref{fig:qual} shows a qualitative comparison between depth-conditioned Text2Video-Zero and our proposed approach.
-The first row shows that for Text2Video-Zero, the pants of the man in the first frame gradually change into shorts in the following frames, and the shape of the muscles changes between frames.
-On the other hand, our approach produces consistent clothing and muscles.
-In the second row, the body of the ballerina is distorted in the second frame of Text2Video-Zero, and the sleeves change color in the third frame.
-Our approach fixes the distorted frame and maintains the color of the sleeves.
-The third row shows that the circular light on the robot's body changes location between frames in Text2Video-Zero.
-In contrast, our approach generated consistent textures.
-Finally, the last row shows the cowboy produced by Text2Video-Zero has an inconsistent texture on the shirt, the boots, and the belt.
-Our approach produces temporally consistent textures in all these regions.
-We provide more qualitative examples and comparisons against the other baseline MasaCtrl in the supplementary materials. \textbf{Motion Guidance Significance} To demonstrate the impact of motion guidance produced by MDM, we compare our approach against Text2Video-Zero with no depth conditioning, which produces video by injecting motion dynamics into the latent codes. \Cref{fig:no_guidance} shows that Text2Video-Zero produces random variations of the scene that do not adhere to the motion in the prompt.
+The figure shows that cross-frame attention adopted by Text2Video-Zero is not sufficient to preserve the fine details of the generated characters.
+As the conditional depth map changes, the object gets distorted (\eg the robot torso and legs in the first row), or the texture changes (\eg the pants in the second row become shorts).
+On the other hand, our approach successfully maintains the fine details of the generated characters across all frames.

+\textbf{Motion Guidance Significance} To demonstrate the impact of motion guidance produced by MDM, we compare our approach against Text2Video-Zero with no depth conditioning, which produces video by injecting motion dynamics into the latent codes. \Cref{fig:no_guidance} shows that Text2Video-Zero produces random variations of the scene that do not adhere to the motion in the prompt.
 For example, the astronaut in the top row is just floating and not jumping, and Ironman in the second row does not move but changes pose.
 On the other hand, our approach produces consistent videos that adhere to the motion in the prompt.
-We believe that our approach imposes more control over the generated videos as the animated skeletons from MDM can be used as a reference for many customizable human body models with different shapes, genders, and characteristics.

 \textbf{Trained T2V Comparison} We also provide a comparison against the trained T2V model, Gen-2 \cite{gen1}, in \Cref{fig:qual_t2v}.
 In the first column, Gen-2 fails to produce a video of a robot jumping on a trampoline, and the robot morphs into a sphere.
 Our approach manages to produce a video for this uncommon scenario as the generation of the motion and the style are decoupled.
 In the second column, Gen-2 produces a good video of a skier with rich video dynamics.
 However, the skier loses his backpack after a few frames and deforms by the end of the video.
 Our approach produces a consistent video but with less background dynamics.